-Yes.
+The School leadership of both schools at Open Door are in support and are enthusiastic about being neighbors with this community.
 Sacred Settlements are a safe place for kids to live in or near.
 We believe the community will enhance the relationships with the schools and neighborhood.
 Further, we will be working with each school in the design of our Sacred Settlement policies and guidelines.

-Is There a Limit to the Number of People in Each Unit?
+What is the Number of People that Can Live in Each Unit?

-Yes.
 Single units have a maximum capacity of 1.
 Double units for couples have a maximum capacity of 2.
 Intentional Neighbors often design and build homes to match their household needs (family of four or couple who works from home).
 These units do not have a limit to the number of people but are designed to accommodate the intentional household.